AlexandraAncaGabor/huawei-health-app-final-project/README.md

 # **QA-Project-Huawei-Health App**

-For my final project, I thoroughly examined the Huawei Health Android app, which integrates with Huawei smartwatches to monitor diverse activities.
+For my final project, I conducted a thorough examination of the Huawei Health Android app, which syncs with Huawei smartwatches to track various activities.

-I selected this application for testing because it's a tool I rely on daily.
-My motivation stemmed from a personal curiosity to thoroughly explore its functionalities and, in the process, discover any errors or bugs that may have eluded notice.
+I chose this app because I use it daily and wanted to explore its features in depth, identifying any errors or bugs that might have gone unnoticed.

 ![Huawei-health-kv](https://user-images.githubusercontent.com/110250127/204929801-986c8fa1-bee6-4ae2-9a02-4ae61612ccb8.jpg)